black and brown happy new year text

 Filter out negative information.

 We’re all bombarded with this throughout our lives.
 It occurs daily in the news, at work, and, in many cases, at home.
 The more you practice focusing on positivity and set that intention for trusting yourself despite the negative input, the easier it will be to increase your level of self-trust.
 An excellent first step towards this goal is to avoid negative people.
-They work hard to try to bring you down, even if they don’t recognize the effect their negativity is having on others.
+They work hard to bring you down, even if they don’t recognize the effect their negativity has on others.

 But you will only know if you try.
 The good news is when you are ready to try, many of your decisions will work for you, further increasing your level of self-trust and making it easier for you to keep on trying – and succeeding.

-Affirmation to Help Increase Your Level of Self-Trust
+Affirmations to Help Increase Your Level of Self-Trust

 1. I am growing and learning every day.